Masumiub/Combat-Soccer-Bot/README.md

 1. Connect the Bluetooth module with the Arduino to pins according to the diagram.
 Connect the 5v pin and ground of the Arduino to power up Bluetooth module.
 2. Connect the motors parallelly & connect the positive & negative wires according to the BTS motor’s to the M+ & M- point.
-Now connect the battery with the motor controller with B+ & Bpoint.
+Now connect the battery with the motor controller with B+ & B - point.
 Then connect another motor controller parallelly.
 3. Connect another 2 parallelly connected motors with the motor controller.
 4. Connect the motor controllers’ pin with the Arduino according to the circuit diagram.
 5. Connect the battery with buck converter, adjust the buck converter’s voltage to 5v and connect